ahmadhuss/laravelui-multiauth/README.md

 - [Role-based authentication](#role-based-authentication)

 ###  Simple authentication
 It only uses one type of `people` and `1 table`.
-The website owner manually edits the database from the database server.
+The website owner manually edits the database from the database server and conditionally renders the content.

 ###  Multi authentication